vladyc1234/Proiect_Python_Selenium_VideoPlayer/README.md

 The third function is record_audo().
 It records the audio.
 It takes chunks of data reads them and then adds them to a file after processing them.

-The program also contains a function for analyzing the audio measure_wav_db_level(wavFile) and rms_flat(a) and a function for merging the audio and video recordings combine_audio(vidname, audname, outname, fps=17).
+The program also contains a function for analyzing the audio measure_wav_db_level(wavFile) and rms_flat(a), a function for merging the audio and video recordings combine_audio(vidname, audname, outname, fps=17) and a function for checking the internet connection check_connection().

 In the final section it calls these functions.
 It uses multiprocessing in order to run the video and audio record functions at the same time.
 It then analyzes the audio file and merge the recordings.